 The introduction of non-vitamin K antagonist oral anticoagulants (NOACs) has been a major advance for stroke prevention in atrial fibrillation (AF).
 Patients and clinicians now have a choice between different NOACs, but there is no direct comparative effectiveness evidence to guide decision-making.
 We aimed to compare the effectiveness and safety of dabigatran, rivaroxaban, and apixaban in clinical practice.

-Using a large U.S. administrative claims database, we created three one-to-one propensity-score matched cohorts of patients with non-valvular AF who were users of dabigatran, rivaroxaban, or apixaban between 10/1/2010-2/28/2015 (Rivaroxaban versus dabigatran [N= 31,574]; apixaban versus dabigatran [N= 13,084] and apixaban versus rivaroxaban [N= 13,130]).
-The primary outcomes were stroke or systemic embolism (effectiveness) and major bleeding (safety) that occurred on treatment.
-Cox proportional hazards models were used to compare outcomes in propensity-score matched cohorts.
+Using a large US administrative claims database, we created three one-to-one propensity-score-matched cohorts of patients with nonvalvular AF who were users of dabigatran, rivaroxaban, or apixaban between October 1, 2010 and February 28, 2015 (rivaroxaban vs dabigatran, n = 31,574; apixaban vs dabigatran, n = 13,084; and apixaban vs rivaroxaban, n = 13,130).
+The primary outcomes were stroke and systemic embolism (effectiveness) and major bleeding (safety) that occurred during treatment.
+Cox proportional hazards models were used to compare outcomes in propensity-score-matched cohorts.

-Dabigatran, rivaroxaban, and apixaban appear to have similar effectiveness whereas apixaban may be associated with lower bleeding risk and rivaroxaban with elevated bleeding risk.
+Dabigatran, rivaroxaban, and apixaban appear to have similar effectiveness, although apixaban may be associated with a lower bleeding risk and rivaroxaban may be associated with an elevated bleeding risk.